Police and Crime Commissioners: 'Tension' warning

 The introduction of police commissioners will create "inevitable tension" with chief constables over local and national policing priorities, Sir Hugh Orde has warned.

-The Association of Chief Police Officers head said conflict must be resolved with "mature conversations".
+The head of the Association of Chief Police Officers said conflict must be resolved with "mature conversations".

 Reducing crime while budgets fell was another key challenge, he told the BBC.

 He spoke ahead of elections in all 41 police force areas in England and Wales outside London on 15 November.

 Police and Crime Commissioners (PCCs), whose duties in their area will include recruiting and dismissing chief constables, agreeing budgets and setting strategic priorities, will replace police authorities.

 The Conservatives and Labour are putting up candidates in all the elections while the Liberal Democrats, while not centrally supporting candidates, have not barred members from standing.
 Plaid Cymru is not putting up candidates in Wales but will be supporting independents.